SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Mayor Mare smiles nervously.
 “N-No need for that.
 What seems to be the issue?”

-Twilight starts, “So, Pinkie Pie came up with this new plan to –”[THE COMMA IS UNNECESSARY BECAUSE THE INTERRUPTION DASH ALREADY SUPPLIES THE DELINEATION OF SPEECH, AND "BEFORE STOPPING HERSELF" CONTINUES THE EXTANT NARRATIVE CONSTRUCTION] before stopping herself.
+Twilight starts, “So, Pinkie Pie came up with this new plan to –” before stopping herself.
 “No, no. If I explain, you’ll just go join in.”

 “My dear Twilight, I did not get to where I am by being so easy to influence.
 You can tell me.”